-The Board of Trustees elected April Anthony as its first female board chair during its quarterly meeting last weekend.
+The Board of Trustees elected April Anthony as its first female board chair during its quarterly meeting Saturday.

 Named the 2018 Outstanding Alumna of the Year, Anthony works as the CEO of Encompass Home Health & Hospice and Homecare Homebase.
 She and her husband, Mark, donated one of the single largest gifts in university history, $30 million, $15 million of which went to Anthony Field at Wildcat Stadium.
 She will take the role of board chair in February, succeeding Dr. Barry Packer.